-Law Update Notice: Don't miss the 12/1/2019 training deadline for Local Law 196!
-This New York City law requires workers and supervisors at certain NYC construction sites to earn a Site Safety Training (SST) card to stay on the job.
+Law Update Notice: Don't miss the September 2020 training deadline for Local Law 196!
+This New York City law requires workers at most NYC construction sites to earn a Site Safety Training (SST) card to stay on the job.

-National Safety Training offers University of South Florida OSHA Outreach training courses that are accepted nationwide and throughout the state of New York, including New York City.
+National Safety Training offers University of South Florida OSHA Outreach training courses that are accepted nationwide and throughout the state of New York.

-All workers in New York can complete the courses below to earn an official OSHA 10 or OSHA 30 card from the U.S. Department of Labor.
+All New York workers can complete the courses below to earn an official OSHA 10 or OSHA 30 card from the U.S. Department of Labor.
 And NYC construction workers with an OSHA 10 or 30 card can apply their Outreach training hours directly toward their Site Safety Training (SST) requirements.

 Get Started Today